SAP/odata-vocabularies/vocabularies/Common.md

 Template for functions that compute AI-based recommendations for the bound entity and its related entities

-The function SHOULD compute the recommendations asynchronously (`Prefer: respond-async`).
+The function SHOULD compute the recommendations asynchronously, see [this diagram](../docs/recommendations.md).

 The template function itself cannot be invoked.